FragBis/FragTale2/README.md

 update-alternatives --set php /usr/bin/php8.3

-# To install MongoDB server, see: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/
+## To install MongoDB server, see: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/
+## Installing NGINX and MySQL servers + GIT
 apt install git nginx mysql-server

+## You can change /var/www by any path you want
 cd /var/www
 git clone git@github.com:FragBis/FragTale2.git
 cd FragTale2

+## Declare some variables:
-# Replace [mycustomhostname.com] and [MyCustomProject] by your host name and your project name
+## Replace "mycustomhostname.com" and "MyCustomProject" by your host name and your project name
-# Pass optiion "--force" if you don't want to answer to few prompts.
-./fragtale2 Console/Install --host [mycustomhostname.com] --project [MyCustomProject] --server NGINX [--force]
+HOST_NAME="mycustomhostname.com"
+PROJECT_NAME="MyCustomProject"
+WEB_SERVER_APP="NGINX"
+NGINX_DEST_SITES_AVAILABLE="/etc/nginx/sites-available"
+NGINX_DEST_SITES_ENABLE="/etc/nginx/sites-enable"

+## Launch deployment process (comment or type one of these 2 commands):
-# If you don't mind to answer prompts (recommended for first use), just type:
+## If you don't mind to answer prompts (recommended for first use), just type:
-# ./fragtale2 Console/Install
+./fragtale2 Console/Install
+## Or, to prevent most of prompts, pass these options:
+./fragtale2 Console/Install --host $HOST_NAME --project $PROJECT_NAME --server $WEB_SERVER_APP --dest $NGINX_DEST_SITES_AVAILABLE --force

+## Handle directory read/write access on "logs" and "Project" folders:
+## You will need to let "www-data" own "logs" directory:
+chown -R www-data:www-data logs
+## "www-data" is the web server "Linux user" for NGINX and APACHE.
+It belongs to group "www-data" as well.
+## In my opinion, you should add your Linux user to "www-data" (as primary) group and chmod 775 logs
+## You will be able to write in logs dir during CRON processes ($SUDO_USER is the user that launched sudo):
+usermod -g www-data $SUDO_USER
+## Or if you don't want to belong to www-data as primary group, type:
+# usermod -a -G www-data $SUDO_USER
+## Then "chmod" allowing users from same group to write into logs directory:
+chmod 775 logs

+## Get your primary group:
+USER_PRI_GP=`groups $SUDO_USER | awk '{print $3}'`
+## You will have to own "Project" folder in DEVELOPMENT environment only
+chown -R $SUDO_USER:$USER_PRI_GP Project
+## You will have to protect all your configuration files the same way.

+## For NGINX, create a symlink to enable "mycustomhostname.com" configuration file:
+ln -s "${NGINX_DEST_SITES_AVAILABLE}/${HOST_NAME}" $NGINX_DEST_SITES_ENABLE
+## If you've chosen APACHE, type this:
+# a2ensite $HOST_NAME

 service php8.3-fpm start
 service nginx start
+## Or for APACHE:
+# service apache2 start
 ```

 Then go to section **"General application setup"**